DavidHe1127/Mr.He_HandBook/DevOps/Monitoring/prometheus/README.md

 Each time series is comprised of `metric` and `label`.
 Unique combination identifies an unique time series.
 Think of time series as a bucket where it stores sample data that has the same `metric/label` combination.
 Sample including value and associated timestamp.
 Sample data is stored by time series.

 ```
-# each sample data represented as t0, v0
+# each sample data aka data point represented as t0, v0
 time series = [(t0, v0), (t1, v1), ...]

 # example time series